esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 We ask you to use one of the common licenses.
 Because these were written by lawyers, the license text is precise in expressing its terms.
-While that carries the unfortunate side effect of being lengthy and difficult to understand, the widespread use of the popular licenses means that there is a larger number of people who understand how the letter of the law should be interpreted.
+While that means they may take some more time and effort to understand, the widespread use of the popular licenses means that there is a larger number of people who understand how the letter of the law should be interpreted.